cheind/py-globalflow/README.md

 ### 2D Pose Results

-Below are two renderings that compare input to found trajectories without short-cut layers.
+Below are two videos (click on the images to play) that compare input to found trajectories without short-cut layers.
 The pose 2D human pose prediction is done by (metha2018single, wang2020deep) on samples from the MuPoTS-3D (mehta2018single) and MPI-INF-3DHP (mono-3dhp2017).

 <div align="center">
     <a href="https://www.youtube.com/watch?v=bO0R1tq_wcI"><img src="etc/ts1.png" width="60%"></a>